philllies/rmstl/README.md

 # rmstl

 *rmstl* is a boilerplate for TypeScript-based React projects using, MobX, MobX-State-Tree, lodash.
-It includes mocha/chai for unit testing.
+It includes mocha/chai for unit testing, and uses Webpack for bundling and running a dev server.

 ## Installation
 ```